Educational Psychology - CSPP track admissions information and application materials

 To make arrangements to take the GRE, contact your nearest college or university counseling/testing center or contact the Educational Testing Service (ETS), Graduate Record Examination, P.O.
 Box 6000, Princeton NJ 08541-6000 or 1-866-473-4373.

-The University Counseling and Consulting Service Testing Center provides test administration, scoring, and score reporting services to the University and surrounding community.
-The Computer-Based Testing Center on campus administers the GRE General and TOEFL examinations.
+The University Counseling and Consulting Services provides test administration, scoring, and score reporting services to the University and surrounding community.

 The TOEFL, MELAB, or IELTS English language test is required for some international applicants.
 For more information about the TOEFL, MELAB, and IELTS tests, please see the Graduate School Web site.